barryclark/jekyll-now/_posts/2023-03-03-rust-dyn-trait-objects-fat-pointers.md

 changed
 -

-For a very generic motivating example let's look at an `Animal` trait with two actual animals `Cat` and `Dog` implementing it

 # Endnotes
 [^oo_lang]: I mean that C++ is a _more_ object-oriented (OO) language than Rust, not that C++ is a purely an OO language.